-What makes a great inventory management template?
+What is an inventory management template?

 Real-time stock visibility